LooneyRichie/RCD/README.md

 # RCD: Magnum Opus Coding Dungeon

 **RCD** (Coding Dungeon) is a work-in-progress interactive terminal tool for exploring and learning the basics of dozens of programming languages and technologies.
 It features a retro menu-driven interface and provides code examples, explanations, and topic breakdowns for each language.
+It exhibits some of the very first programming languages all the way up to the modern and even esoteric programming languages.

 ---

 ## Features

 - **Slow-print intro** for a "dungeon" feel
-- A growing menu of 40+ languages and tech topics (Python, AI, Fortran, COBOL, Lisp, Mojo, R, Julia, Haskell, Scala, Elixir, Erlang, F#, Kotlin, Rust, Java, C++, C#, C, Assembly, JavaScript, HTML, XML, CSS, Ruby, Lua, Shell Scripting, Dart, Flutter, Go, Perl, SQL, PHP, Swift, Typescript, MATLAB, Carbon, Nim, Crystal, Terminal)
+- A growing menu of 50 languages and tech topics (Python, AI, Fortran, COBOL, Lisp, Mojo, R, Julia, Haskell, Scala, Elixir, Erlang, F#, Kotlin, Rust, Java, C++, C#, C, Assembly, JavaScript, HTML, XML, CSS, Ruby, Lua, Shell Scripting, Dart, Flutter, Go, Perl, SQL, PHP, Swift, Typescript, MATLAB, Carbon, Nim, Crystal, Forth, APL, Prolog, D, OCaml, Ada, AlmostBinary, Malbolge, Befunge, JSFuck, Terminal)
 - Submenus for each language with topics (Basics, OOP, Data Science, Web, etc.)
 - Detailed explanations and code samples for each topic
 - Terminal-based, no GUI required